ENCODE-DCC/caper/README.md

 * **Built-in backends**: You don't need your own backend configuration file.
 Caper provides built-in backends.

-* **Automatic transfer between local/cloud storages**: You can use URIs (e.g. `gs://`, `http://` and `s3://) instead of paths in a command line arguments, also in your input JSON file.
+* **Automatic transfer between local/cloud storages**: You can use URIs (e.g. `gs://`, `http://` and `s3://`) instead of paths in a command line arguments, also in your input JSON file.
 Files associated with these URIs will be automatically transfered to a specified temporary directory on a target remote storage.

 * **Deepcopy for input JSON file**: Recursively copy all data files in (`.json`, `.tsv` and `.csv`) to a target remote storage.

 * **Docker/Singularity integration**: You can run a WDL workflow in a specifed docker/singularity container.

-* **MySQL database integration**: We provides shells scripts to run MySQL database in a docker/singularity container.
+* **MySQL database integration**: We provide shell scripts to run a MySQL database server in a docker/singularity container.
 Using Caper with MySQL database will allow you to use Cromwell's [call-caching](https://cromwell.readthedocs.io/en/develop/Configuring/#call-caching) to re-use outputs from previous successful tasks.
+This will be useful to resume a failed workflow where it left off.

 * **One configuration file for all**: You may not want to repeat writing same command line parameters for every pipeline run.
 Define parameters in a configuration file at `~/.caper/default.conf`.